 If your favorite classic horror movie is 'The Shining,' read 'The Haunting of Hill House' by Shirley Jackson

-Stephen King's The Shining wouldn't be the same story without the Overlook Hotel: a haunted structure that attempts to enchant and possess its longterm residents.
+The Shining wouldn't be the same story without the Overlook Hotel: a haunted structure that attempts to enchant and possess its longterm residents.
 In the same way, Shirley Jackson's The Haunting of Hill House — which is soon to have its third screen adaptation, thanks to Netflix — deals with an evil residence intent on maddening those who step inside.
+Click here to buy.

 If your favorite classic horror movie is 'The Exorcist,' read 'Affinity' by Sarah Waters